 Following extensive discussion, the Supervisory Board of Viscom AG had resolved by circulation procedure and at a joint meeting on 31 May 2017 to keep the target for the share of women on the Supervisory Board at 0 % until 30 June 2020.
 Following Prof. Dr. Michèle Morner's election to the Supervisory Board of Viscom AG by way of the Annual General Meeting resolution on 28 May 2019, the share of women on the Supervisory Board of Viscom AG is now one third, surpassing the target.
+By way of resolution dated 30 June 2020, the Supervisory Board resolved by circulation procedure to set a target of one third for the share of women on the Supervisory Board.
+The target - which has already been achieved following the appointment of Prof. Dr. Michèle Morner as Chairwoman - is to be maintained until 30 June 2024.
 Volker Pape is a former member of the Executive Board of Viscom AG and has been a member of the Supervisory Board since 28 May 2019.
 He was put forward as candidate in accordance with section 100(2) sentence 1 no. 4 AktG at the proposal of shareholder HPC Vermögensverwaltung GmbH, Hanover, which holds over 25 % of voting rights in the company.
 The Supervisory Board endorsed this nomination.
-The election of Volker Pape was in line the recommendation of item 5.4.2 sentence 3 of the German Corporate Governance Code, which states that the Supervisory Board should not contain more than two former members of the Executive Board, as the Supervisory Board of Viscom AG does not include any other former members of the Executive Board.
+The election of Volker Pape was in line with the recommendation under C.11 of the Code, which states that the Supervisory Board should not contain more than two former members of the Executive Board, as the Supervisory Board of Viscom AG does not include any other former members of the Executive Board.

-By way of resolution dated 8 May 2013, the number of independent Supervisory Board members considered adequate by the Supervisory Board was defined in the Rules of Procedure of the Supervisory Board of Viscom AG as at least two.
-In the opinion of the Supervisory Board, the current Supervisory Board members Prof. Dr. Michèle Morner and Prof. Dr. Ludger Overmeyer are both independent.
-Other than being members of the Supervisory Board, they have no business or personal relationship with the company, its Executive Board or the controlling shareholder that could substantiate a material or even temporary conflict of interest.
+By way of resolution dated 8 May 2013, the number of independent Supervisory Board members considered adequate by the Supervisory Board was defined in the Rules of Procedure of the Supervisory Board of Viscom AG as at least two, i.e. the majority of Supervisory Board members.
+In the opinion of the Supervisory Board, the current Supervisory Board members Prof. Dr. Michèle Morner and Prof. Dr. Ludger Overmeyer are both independent in accordance with the criteria set out in C.7 of the Code.
+Other than being members of the Supervisory Board, they have no business or personal relationship with the company, its